JanMiksovsky/blog/posts/2026/03-15 Eleventy comparison.md

 ### Defining a feed

 As another example, let’s look at the code required to give this blog a feed.
-The Eleventy version uses the [Eleventy RSS plugin](https://www.11ty.dev/docs/plugins/rss/), which is configured this way:
+The Eleventy version uses the [Eleventy RSS plugin](https://www.11ty.dev/docs/plugins/rss/), which in this project is configured this way:

 ```js
 eleventyConfig.addPlugin(feedPlugin, {